Who was Mary Anning?

 Why is she famous?

-Mary Anning was not a scientist, but her finds changed science.
+Mary Anning was not trained as a scientist, but her finds changed science.
 She came from a poor family.
 She made only one trip away from home in her whole life.
 Famous scientists came to see her.
 They wanted to see the fossils she found.

 Growing up by the sea